 He comes up, squeezes Grandma from behind, and kisses her neck.
 Grandma giggles and pushes him away.
 “Stop that, you old goat, you see these children sitting here.”

 Granddaddy pats my head and leaves the room laughing.
 He doesn’t look at Grace once.

 Granddaddy says things about white people, when Grace is not around.
 He becomes different when he speaks about them.
 He leans in too close and hisses words.
 He points and jabs the air.
-The last time he told me about how Daddy was accused of stealing the company car the last time he went out of town on business.
+He told me about how Daddy was accused of stealing the company car the last time he went out of town on business.
 He says that happened because he is black and driving a nice car.
 He makes me say I understand.
-Granddaddy says that white people cannot be trusted, even "when they grin and call you friend."
+Granddaddy says that white people cannot be trusted, even “when they grin and call you friend.”
 He thinks they take their skins off at night to lay down with the devil.
-I don't know what this means for Grace, if anything.
+I don’t know what this means for Grace, if anything.
 But somehow I know not to tell anyone else about these talks.

 Grace has been staying with Grandma since her mother left town.
 I’m always careful to say that her “mother left town”, not “left Grace.”
 Her mother has already been gone for four whole weeks.
 Daddy says that it is not a lot of time, but to a kid like Grace it’s like twenty after school days, sixteen Saturday mornings, and twenty-eight just before bedtimes.
 But I believe that Grace’s mother will be back, because that’s just what a mother would do.
 Grace still gets letters and phone calls from her mother, but she has stopped speaking her name.
 I don’t press Grace about this because she is faithful to her mother like I am to mine, but she is mad.
 She is mad because she has believed, and served, and waited, and still her mother has not returned.